akuklev/akuklev.github.io/README.md

 We think that interactivity can be dealt with by introducing
 - substructural reference-valued variables,
-- existential quantification over them to construct types with limited lifetimes, and
+- opaque existential quantification over them to construct types with limited lifetimes, and
 - the reference-level cousins of □/◇-modalities: the pure modality ⊡ and the live modality ⟐.

 Interaction only happens through references, and in general changes their typestates,